Typhoon Chanthu Disrupts Supply Chain in East Asia

 When a large-scale natural disaster, such as Typhoon Chanthu, causes delays in your supply chain, we can help.
 SiliconExpert’s intelligence systems help you proactively identify components at risk of delays and helps you find alternatives from an available inventory of authorized distributors.
 We also help with geo-risk by identifying single-source parts in your bill of materials.

-To learn more, check out our supply chain module.
+To learn more, check out our Supply Chain Risk Management tool.

 For a free 7-day trial, please click on the link below.
 If you are a current customer, please contact your local Account Manager for details on how this news impacts your business.